-University of Iowa policy and Title IV (federal financial aid) regulations require the sum of all scholarships and grants to be within the Cost of Attendance that is developed annually by the UI Office of Student Financial Aid (UI OSFA).
+In all cases, University of Iowa policy and Title IV (federal financial aid) regulations require the sum of all scholarships and grants to be within the Cost of Attendance that is developed annually by the UI Office of Student Financial Aid (UI OSFA).
 This includes scholarships and grants awarded by the UI Office of Admissions, the UI OSFA, UI colleges and departments, and scholarships and grants from agencies and others outside the UI.
 In some cases, students are limited to receive scholarships and grants up to the student's financial need when certain Title IV (federal financial aid) and institutional need-based scholarships and grants are awarded.

-It is the responsibility of the student to report to the UI OSFA any scholarships and grants they will be receiving from agencies and others outside the UI.
-If the sum of all UI scholarships and grants, combined with outside scholarships and grants exceed the Cost of Attendance, UI scholarships and grants will be reduced to keep all scholarships and grants within the Cost of Attendance.
+It is the responsibility students to report to the UI OSFA any scholarships and grants they will be receiving from agencies and others outside the UI.
+If the sum of all UI scholarships and grants, combined with outside scholarships and grants exceed the Cost of Attendance and/or financial need, UI scholarships and grants will be reduced to keep all scholarships and grants within the Cost of Attendance and/or financial need.
 If changes to your financial aid package are required, you will receive a revised Award Notification from the UI OSFA.

 Students who are awarded scholarships at the University of Iowa and choose not to enroll are not eligible for reinstatement of previously awarded scholarships.

 No scholarships will be awarded to students admitted or accepting admission after May 1, with the exception of the Heritage Scholarship.

 - Students who have not paid the enrollment fee by May 1, but wish to enroll at the University of Iowa are not eligible for scholarship reinstatement.

 In the event there are reductions in state funding for the University of Iowa, support for institutional scholarships and grants may be impacted.
 If that happens, academic awards may be reduced within the academic year accordingly.